 Portfolio-scale pages against a thin team and no dedicated analyst, the reality for nearly every emerging manager and family office.
 The work the role requires doesn't fit the hours anyone has.

 A commitment dropped here, a runway gap there, a narrative reframed between updates.
 Across 20 companies no single person holds the whole picture, and a general AI forgets last quarter, with no memory across cycles and no portfolio view.
-The misses are yours.
+Across a portfolio, important changes are simply too easy to miss.

 The work needs a senior analyst per company.
 But it's too sensitive for a junior, too expensive to staff across the portfolio, and too important to skip.
 So partners do it themselves, at night.